 By planning ahead during your undergraduate program, you can finish in a single year the Master of Science in Information Science and Engineering (non-thesis option), the Master of Science in Spatial Informatics (distance learning only) or the Master of Science in Information Systems (on campus or distance learning).

-Undergraduate students from any degree program at the University of Maine or from any other University of Maine System campus may apply as early as the summer before their junior year for admission to the MS Information Systems graduate degree program.
+Undergraduate students from any degree program at the University of Maine may apply as early as the summer before their junior year for admission to any of the listed masters degree programs.
 Applications for “early admission” should be received by the middle of the first semester of the junior year and are not accepted after the senior year has commenced.

 Note: If the Four Plus One student takes the GRE exam and submits the scores in the initial application process before or during the junior year, the faculty may admit the student to the graduate school as of a specific future semester.
 This will often allow the student to take courses requiring a formal prerequisite of “graduate standing.”

 Students with two or fewer semesters remaining to complete their undergraduate degree program (i.e. 30 credits or less) do not qualify for the “four-plus-one program.”
 Rather, the student should submit an application through the regular SIE or MSIS graduate admissions process.
 In this case, the student may still take and transfer up to two graduate courses prior to formal admission and perhaps more in specific circumstances if approved by the faculty.